hathind-ms/copilot-basic/samples/apps/copilot-chat-app-basic/README.md

       > You may also need to acknowledge the Windows Defender Firewall, and allow the app to communicate over private or public networks as appropriate.

 1. Build and start the front-end application
-   1. You will also need an Azure Active Directory (AAD) application registration.
-      > For more details on creating an application registration, go [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
-      - Select `Single-page application (SPA)` as platform type, and set the Web redirect URI to `https://localhost:3000`
-      - Select `Accounts in any organizational directory and personal Microsoft Accounts` as supported account types for this sample.
-      - Make a note of the `Application (client) ID` from the Azure Portal, we will use of it later.

-   1. Open a terminal and navigate to `samples/apps/copilot-chat-app/webapp` Copy `env.example` into a new file `.env` and update the `REACT_APP_AAD_CLIENT_ID` with the AAD application (Client) ID created above.
-      For example:
-      ```bash
-      REACT_APP_BACKEND_URI=https://localhost:40443/
-      REACT_APP_AAD_CLIENT_ID=00000000-0000-0000-0000-000000000000
-      REACT_APP_AAD_AUTHORITY=https://login.microsoftonline.com/common
-      ```

    1. To build and run the front-end application
       ```bash
       yarn install